AxdeKlerk/SLP/README.md

 ---

 ### 2.2 Wireframes
-After completing the first draft of the ERD I draw it out visually as a low fidelity-wireframe for desktops in *Balsamic*, as shown here:
+After completing the first draft of the ERD I drew it out visually as a low fidelity-wireframe for desktops in *Balsamic*, as shown here:

 ![low-fidelity desktop wireframe](DOCS/images/wireframe-desktop.jpg)